-Figure 3-21: Probability of leatherback capture in surface longlines for commercial fishing records 2008 to 2023 in FMAs 1 and 2, using A, the GAM developed in 2024 (Section 3.4.1), and B, the GAM developed in 2021 (Section 3.3).Sdarker shading indicates greater probability.
+Figure 3-21: Probability of leatherback capture in surface longlines for commercial fishing records 2008 to 2023 in FMAs 1 and 2, using A, the GAM developed in 2024 (Section 3.4.1), and B, the GAM developed in 2021 (Section 3.3).
+Darker shading indicates greater probability.
+Broken line indicates the 1000 m isobath.

-Figure 3-22: Distribution of fisher and observer-reported leatherback turtle captures from 2008 to 2021 (red dots, n=217).
-Grey line indicates the 100 m isobath, and the black line is the New Zealand Exclusive Economic Zone (EEZ).
-From Dunn et al. (2023).
+Figure 3-22: Distribution of fisher and observer-reported leatherback turtle captures from 2008 to 2021 in FMA 1 and FMA 2 (n=183).
+Broken line indicates the 1000 m isobath.
+Darker shading indicates greater probability.

-3.4.2 Overlap with swordfish, bigeye tuna, sunfish, and blue shark catch
+3.4.2 Overlap with catch rates of swordfish, bigeye tuna, southern bluefin tuna, albacore, sunfish, porbeagle, mako, and blue shark

-The leatherback 2024 model variables from Section 3.4.1 were all significant in the swordfish GAM (p<0.05 for MaggradOISST; p<0.001 for the other variables) and explained 12.4% of the deviance in the binomial GAM and 10.9% in the lognormal GAM.
-The variables were similarly significant in the bigeye tuna and sunfish GAMs, for bigeye tuna explaining 18.9% of the deviance in the binomial GAM and 7.1% in the lognormal GAM, and for sunfish explaining 3.8% in the binomial GAM and 7.6% in the lognormal GAM.
-For blue shark all variables were highly significant (p<0.001) explaining 14.6% in the binomial GAM and 12.9% in the lognormal GAM.
+The leatherback 2024 model variables from Section 3.4.1 were almost all significant for the other species.
+For albacore, all variables were significant (p<0.001) except MaggradOISST in the binomial and hooks between floats in the lognormal, explaining 9.3% in the binomial GAM and 16.7% in the lognormal GAM.
+For bigeye all variables were significant (p<0.01) except MaggradOISST and hooks between floats in the binomial and MaggradOISST in the lognormal, explaining 15.6% in the binomial GAM and 7.0% in the lognormal GAM.
+For southern bluefin tuna all variables were significant (p<0.05) except hooks and light sticks between floats in the binomial and MaggradOISST and EmoonPhase in the lognormal, explaining 13.2% in the binomial GAM and 7.2% in the lognormal GAM.